 The combined oral contraceptive (COC) pill

 This reduces bleeding by at least a third in most women.
 It often helps with period pain too.
 It is a popular treatment with women who also want contraception but who do not want to use the LNG-IUS.
 If required, you can take this in addition to anti-inflammatory painkillers (described above), particularly if period pain is a problem.
-See separate leaflet called Combined Oral Contraceptive (COC) Pill for more details.
+See separate leaflet called The Combined Oral Contraceptive (COC) Pill for more details.
+Other options which work in a similar way are combined hormonal contraceptive rings or patches.

 Long-acting progestogen contraceptives